 These measures may help prevent some terrorist attacks but, most importantly, they will shield people from the sense of helplessness that gripped many in the wake of 9/11.
 For most Americans, the best initial response to “severe” level is pretty simple: Stay away from national landmarks and follow any instruction government authorities give out.
 For private employers, the best advice is much the same; shut down operations for at least a few hours unless you’re in the life-safety business (hospitals, power companies) or just can’t (hotels).
 A lot of people — including a hapless DHS bureaucrat who famously told Americans to stock up on duct tape — believe that households should prepare themselves for red alert.
 While it’s wise to keep nonperishable food, candles, bottled water, and yes, duct tape on hand, such preparations will more likely to shield a household against a winter storm or hurricane than a terrorist attack.
 But such measures can make immense psychological difference and prevent panic.

-– Eli Lehrer is a homeland-security manager for a Fortune 500 company and associate editor of The American Enterprise.
+— Eli Lehrer is a senior editor at The American Enterprise.